os-cau/cau-repl/README.md

 # cau-repl

-Extend Java programs with Groovy at runtime: add an interactive SSH-based REPL to any JVM and tweak it with your own custom Groovy classes.
+Extend Java programs with Groovy at runtime.
+Add an interactive SSH-based REPL to any JVM and tweak it with your own custom Groovy
+classes: no sourcecode required!

 The cau-repl comes bundled with an additional [MyCoRe](https://mycore.de) module for easy integration with your document repository.